PolytechNS/ps8-24-kingofescape/README.md

 Run `npm start`.
 That's it, unless you need other scripts to run before or while the server is launched, but then you (probably?) know what you are doing.

+## Start The project

+To start and build the project, navigate to the root folder of the project and run `docker-compose up --build -d`.
+This command will build the code and automatically execute `npm start` by running the script.

+## Choosing the play mode

+To choose the play mode, users need to visit the following URL: `http://localhost:8000/src/mode/mode.html`.
+From this page, players can log in or sign up and choose between the local mode or playing against an AI.